 Chronic kidney disease (also known by its initials, CKD) is the term doctors use when your kidneys aren’t working as well as they should and as well as they used to.
 The term chronic means that your condition is unlikely to get better, however, this doesn’t necessarily mean that your kidney disease is making you very ill.

 In fact CKD may only be having a minimal effect on your health.
-If you do notice any unusual symptoms (see below) even if they are fairly minor, see your GP.
+If you do notice any unusual symptoms (see below) even if they are fairly minor, speak to your GP.
 They will be able to organise tests to check on the health of your kidneys, and give you advice on what steps to take next.

 Stages 1 to 3 are regarded as being minor, so you may only have mild symptoms, or no discernible symptoms at all.
 This can make detecting and diagnosing kidney disease difficult.